 - The Top 3 organisations in each category will be published both online and in print.

-- Winning and highly commended organisations (the Top 3 in all award categories) will be recognised at an awards event.
+- Winning and highly commended organisations (the Top 3 in all award categories) may be recognised at an awards event.
 These organisations will be permitted to publicise their achievement.

 7. Confidentiality and Data Protection